jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * The `EU` receives operations from the instruction fetch unit.
 Typically, it can receive a number of them on each clock cycle.
 These operations are dispatched to a set of functional units that perform the actual operations.
 These functional units are specialized to handle specific types of operations.
 * The `retirement unit` keeps track of the ongoing processing and makes sure that it obeys the sequential semantics of the machine-level program.
 * Any updates to the `program registers` occur only as instructions are being retired, and this takes place only after the processor can be certain that any branches leading to this instruction have been correctly predicted.
 * To expedite the communication of results from one instruction to another, much of this information is exchanged among the execution units, shown as `Operation results`.
 As the arrows in the figure show, the execution units can send results directly to each other.
-This is a more elaborate form of the data forwarding techniques.
+This is a more elaborate form of the **data forwarding techniques**.
 * The most common mechanism for controlling the communication of operands among the execution units is called **register renaming**.

 ### 5.7.2 Functional Unit Performance